Teutonic-class ocean liner: Majestic

 On 2 April 1890, Majestic left Liverpool on her maiden voyage to New York City.
-There was a strong desire among the White Star management to regain the coveted Blue Riband, the award for the fastest crossing of the Atlantic, from City of Paris.
-Majestic failed, but eventually achieved the goal on a westbound voyage between 30 July and 5 August 1891, with an average speed of 20.1 kn.
+There was a strong desire among the White Star management to regain the coveted Blue Riband, the award for the fastest crossing of the Atlantic, from Paris, France.
+The Majestic failed, but eventually achieved the goal on a westbound voyage between 30 July and 5 August 1891, with an average speed of 20.1 kn.
 Majestic held the honour for a mere two weeks, as Teutonic completed a crossing on 19 August with a speed of 20.35 kn.
 City of Paris regained the Blue Riband a year later.

 In 1895, Majestic was captained by Captain Edward Smith, who commanded her for nine years.
 When the Boer War started in 1899, Smith and Majestic were called upon to transport troops to Cape Colony.
 Two trips were made to South Africa, one in December 1899 and one in February 1900, both without incident.
 Charles Lightoller served as a deck officer under Smith during this period.
-In 1902–1903, the ship underwent a refit, which included updates to much of her passenger accommodations, new boilers and taller twin funnels, after which she returned to the Liverpool–New York run.
+In 1902–1903, the ship underwent a refit, which included updates to much of her passenger accommodations, new boilers, and taller twin funnels, after which she returned to the Liverpool–New York run.
 When Titanic entered service in April 1912, Majestic was retired from White Star's New York service, biding her time at Birkenhead's Bidston Dock.
 When Titanic was lost on her maiden voyage, Majestic was returned to service in her former role.
 She was scrapped on 5 May 1914.